-The world is as dangerous as it has ever been for journalists, and war correspondents especially.
+The world is as dangerous as it has ever been for journalists and war correspondents.
 Kidnapping, murder, and torture are the risks facing those trying to get us the information from the front line.
 How hard is it being a war correspondent?
-And what are the issues that face the reporters who put their lives on the line to get the story?
+What are the issues that face the reporters who put their lives on the line to get the story?

 Carol Williams is an international affairs analyst and former senior international affairs writer for the LA Times.